 - Test everything before it goes into production (treat all working environments like they are productions)

-- Take time to develop baseline standards for building ESXi hosts and VMs that fit you various workload types such as app, web and database servers.
+- Take time to develop baseline standards for building ESXi hosts and VMs that fit your various workload types such as app, web, and database servers.

 I know this is all common sense and most VMware admins with experience already have their own way of managing their vSpheres.
 But I’m not writing this for them.
 I am writing this for the new admin.
 The Rookie who doesn’t know any better.
 The guy or gal who will overload ESXi to the gills and then wonder why people are complaining.